aidanbeck/Mizzou-CS2050/README.md

 # Mizzou-CS2050
-Algorithm Design &amp; Programming II - Labs, Pre-labs, Notes, &amp; Practice
+**Course Title: Algorithm Design &amp; Programming II**

+This repository contains:
+-Labs
+-Pre-labs
+-Notes
+-Practice Programs

+Or anything else I may need to create for this course.